 About Northwell Health

-Northwell Health is New York State's largest health care provider and private employer, with 21 hospitals and about 500 outpatient practices.
-We care for more than 1.8 million people annually in the metro New York area and beyond, thanks to philanthropic support from our communities.
-Our 61,000 employees – including 15,000+ nurses and 2,500+ full-time doctors within Northwell Health Physician Partners – are working to change health care for the better.
+Northwell Health is New York State's largest health care provider and private employer, with 22 hospitals and over 550 outpatient facilities.
+We care for more than two million people annually in the metro New York area and beyond, thanks to philanthropic support from our communities.
+Our 62,000 employees – 15,000+ nurses and about 3,900 physicians, including more than 2,800 members of Northwell Health Physician Partners – are working to change health care for the better.
 We're making breakthroughs in medicine at the Feinstein Institute.
 We're training the next generation of medical professionals at the visionary Hofstra Northwell School of Medicine and the School of Graduate Nursing and Physician Assistant Studies.
 And we offer health insurance through CareConnect.
 For information on our more than 100 medical specialties, visit Northwell.edu.

 SOURCE Northwell Health